 Your Starter Guide To Traditional Chinese Medicine

 Guys.
-Since the Rio Olympics, Traditional Chinese Medicine is having A Moment.
+Traditional Chinese Medicine is having A Moment.
 Cupping!
 Acupuncture!
 Herbs!
 Sure, TCM has been around and keeping people healthy for a few thousand years.
 And yeah, basically everyone in Asia has been treated with it.
 And of course, Chinese-Americans are the healthiest minority in the USA.
 But what the heck are meridians and why do we care about qi?
 Is this SCIENCE?

 We’re here to help.
 Remember, TCM is a completely different framework for thinking about health, both physical and spiritual, than Western medicine.
 We know that can be hard to accept.
 We also know that the idea of poking yourself with a needle or ending up with weird round red bruises can feel a little bit intimidating.
 So we present to you our starter guide to Traditional Chinese Medicine.
 Read it, find a practitioner, and get healthy.
 We promise, you’ll dig it.